nathanjhood/UBento/README.md

 If you don't see your Windows paths in the terminal on calling the above, check all of your ```$PATH``` calls in ```/etc/profile```, ```$HOME/.profile```, and the ```/etc/wsl.conf``` interoperability settings.

+## Still having package/service dependency issues?

-There is also a very large APT package suite named ```ubuntu-wsl``` that we can instead break down into smaller dependency cycles, as and where required.
+The MS Store Ubuntu distro ships with a very large APT package suite named ```ubuntu-wsl``` that we can instead break down into smaller dependency cycles, as and where (or even if) required.
 But you can go ahead and ```apt install ubtuntu-wsl``` if you do experience any issues.

+    sudo apt install ubuntu-wsl

-Note that the package 'wsl-setup' attempts to run the Ubiquity "install-RELEASE" snap that creates the default WSL Ubuntu install for us, should you be interested (requires apt install snapd).
+Note that the package ```wsl-setup``` attempts to run the Ubiquity "install-RELEASE" snap that creates the default WSL Ubuntu install for us, should you be interested (requires apt install snapd).

+    sudo apt install snapd
+    sudo snap refresh
+    sudo snap list

+No default snaps (cool!), but all the ```/snapd/bin``` folder locations should be appended to the $PATH variable - make sure to check ```/etc/profile``` and the troubleshooting tips below :)

+To get back to the MS Store version from here, you can

+    sudo snap install ubuntu-desktop-installer --classic
+    sudo wsl-setup

+## - [TIPS]

+## Storage

+As seen in the [PRE-INSTALL] step earlier, WSL handily provides lots of ways to manage the storage of our virtual distros, including packing them as .tar files and importing them as dynamically-sized mount drives.
+We can fully leverage this in the spirit of a lightweight, portable development environment that can be easily backed up to external storage, re-initialized from a clean slate, duplicated, and converted between various storage and virtual hard drive formats.

+Let's look at a few things we can do.

+option 1; Convert from ```docker export``` .tar-based distro named 'Ubuntu' to .vhdx-based one named 'UBento', while storing a backup .vhdx of 'Ubuntu' along the way;

+    wsl --import Ubuntu "D:\Ubuntu" "C:\Users\<username>\ubuntu_minimal.tar"
+    wsl --export Ubuntu "D:\Backup\Ubuntu_22_04_1_LTS.vhdx" --vhd
+    wsl --unregister Ubuntu
+    wsl --import UBento "D:\UBento" "D:\Backup\Ubuntu_22_04_1_LTS.vhdx" --vhd

+Note that we imported Ubuntu as a ```.tar```, exported it as a resizeable ```.vhdx```, then re-imported the ```.vhdx``` under a new distro name.

+Thus, the ```wsl export/unregister Ubuntu``` steps are optional - you can keep both distros on your WSL simultaneously if you like; simply point the ```wsl --import``` argument at a destination folder, and a distro-containing ```.tar``` or ```.vhd/x```, using whatever name you like (i.e., 'UBento').

+option 2; Convert from .tar-based backup named to .vhdx-based distro named 'UBento', without storing a backup;

+    wsl --import UBento "C:\my\install\folder" "C:\my\backup\folder\ubuntu.tar"

+Docker desktop and data storage can be managed in the exact same way ;)

+    wsl --export docker-desktop "D:\Backup\Docker_desktop.vhdx" --vhd
+    wsl --unregister docker-desktop
+    wsl --import docker-desktop "D:\Docker" "D:\Backup\Docker_desktop.vhdx" --vhd

+    wsl --export docker-desktop-data "D:\Backup\Docker_desktop_data.vhdx" --vhd
+    wsl --unregister docker-desktop-data
+    wsl --import docker-desktop-data "D:\Docker\Data" "D:\Backup\Docker_desktop_data.vhdx" --vhd

+All of the above can also be run from another WSL distro's terminal by creating an alias;

+    alias wsl='/mnt/c/Windows/wsl.exe'

+    wsl --import Ubuntu "D:\Ubuntu" "C:\Users\<username>\ubuntu_minimal.tar"

+    # etc... :)

+## Git tip from microsoft WSL docs

+When handling a single repo on both your Windows and Linux file systems, it's a good idea to weary of line endings.
+They suggest adding a ```.gitattributes``` to the repo's root folder with the following, to ensure that no script files are corrupted;

+    * text=auto eol=lf
+    *.{cmd,[cC][mM][dD]} text eol=crlf
+    *.{bat,[bB][aA][tT]} text eol=crlf

-Shutting down:
+## Shutting down

-Note that if you choose not to ```unminimize```, not install systemd, or otherwise have no real shutdown strategy in your distro, you can always ```alias shutdown=wsl.exe -d <myDistro> --shutdown && logout``` then ```shutdown```.
+Note that if you choose not to ```unminimize```, not install systemd, or otherwise have no real shutdown strategy in your distro, you can always

+    alias shutdown=wsl.exe -d <myDistro> --shutdown && logout

+then

+    shutdown

 ## [REFERENCES AND SOURCES]

-Microsoft WSL docs ...
+- Microsoft WSL docs ...
-Docker Desktop for Win/WSL2 docs ...
+- Docker Desktop for Win/WSL2 docs ...
-X410 cookbook ...
+- X410 cookbook ...
-SO thread about X server encryption ...
+- SO thread about X server encryption ...
-Package keys; please see respective repos on GH ...
+- Package keys; please see respective repos on GH ...